PotatoMaaan/skiller-cli/README.md

 # skiller-cli

-A cli to control the Skiller Pro+ keyboard on linux
+A cli to control the Skiller Pro+ keyboard on linux based on [libskiller](https://github.com/PotatoMaaan/libskiller)

+> NOTE: This is unofficial software, use it at your own risk!

 ## Getting started